dilaracoban/Treenary/README.md

 ## License

 This project is bachelor thesis for ENS492 Graduation Project - Implementation Course in Sabanci University.
-Project supervisor is Ogun Adebali.
+Project supervisor is Ogun Adebali
----

 ## Author and Contributors
 - **Dilara Coban**